 What is required of the parents of a child being baptized?

-If I have been baptized before in another denomination, do I need to be re-baptized in the Episcopal Church in order to join Saint Michael’s?
+If I have been baptized before in another denomination, do I need to be re-baptized in the Anglican Church in order to join Saint Michael’s?

 No. We believe that there is one Lord, one Faith, and one baptism.
 We recognize as valid any baptism of an individual in the name of the Father, the Son, and the Holy Spirit in the one holy Catholic and Apostolic Church.

 The Godparents should be followers of Jesus Christ and active members of a Christian Church.
 The Godparents make the same vows and declarations that the parents make as part of baptismal liturgy.
 You will want to choose Godparents who can make these vows in good conscience.

 When are baptisms done at Saint Michael’s?

 Baptisms are celebrated as part of the corporate worship life of our congregation.
 Baptisms occur for members on the third Sunday of the month.

 How can I get more information on Baptism?